Food & Drink (F&D) is one of the Divisions within the School of Applied Sciences.

 Academic partnerships are also integral to our research approach.
-Recent and current partners include Universities from Scotland and the rest of the UK, as well as Italy, Spain, Netherlands, Vietnam, and Singapore.
+Partners include Universities from Scotland and the rest of the UK, as well as Italy, Spain, Netherlands, Vietnam, and Singapore.

 Our recently upgraded facilities include several well equipped laboratories for food science & technology, including a processing plant; a state-of-the-art Consumer Experience Laboratory and advanced analytical equipment such as Computerised Tomography; Rheometer; Texture Analyser; Particle Size Analyser; LC-MS-MS, GC-MS and more.